 The most important thing when preparing a poke bowl at home is to purchase really great quality fresh fish because it will of course be eaten raw.

-This is a recipe that is best eaten immediately (or shortly after it's prepared), and not kept as leftovers.
+Make sure to go to a fish market and ask for sushi-grade ahi or yellowfin, and use it the day of.
+An ahi poke bowl is a recipe that is best eaten immediately (or shortly after it's prepared), and not kept as leftovers.

 by Ingrid Beer

-Yield: Makes 2 bowls
+Yield: 2 poke bowls

-• 8 ounce piece sushi-grade ahi or yellowfin tuna, diced into tiny cubes
+- 8 ounce piece sushi-grade ahi or yellowfin tuna, diced into tiny cubes

-• ½ Persian cucumber, sliced thinly
+- ½ Persian cucumber, sliced thinly, optional topping

-• Roasted seaweed sheets, julienned
+- Roasted seaweed sheets, julienned, optional topping

-• Imitation crab meat, julienned
+- Imitation crab meat, julienned, optional topping

-• Sesame seeds or rice seasoning
+- Sesame seeds or rice seasoning, garnish

 Wasabi-Soy Sauce Ingredients:

 - 1 to 1 ½ teaspoons prepared wasabi (can be purchased in a small tube)